 Rest assured there are completely safe herbal choices in the dietary supplement market.
 The company that I use (see recommendation paragraph at end) has always tested the raw ingredients of all of its products and guaranteed their purity, potency, efficacy and safety.
 Their 70-member science staff completely dwarfs the staffs of competing companies.

 Clinical studies on ingredients (such as ashwagandha herb) and products are routine in the business approach of the company I use.
-Believe it or not, clinical studies are rarely done by other dietary supplement companies—even today’s new FDA regulations don’t require studies to prove product efficacy, so most companies don’t bother to spend the money.
+Believe it or not, clinical studies are rarely done by other dietary supplement companies—even today’s new FDA regulations don’t require studies to prove product efficacy, so most companies don’t bother to spend the money to test thoroughly, if at all..

 The Food and Drug Administration (FDA) announced its final rule on the current Good Manufacturing Practices (cGMP) in July, 2007 ending 13 years without regulation of the dietary supplement industry.
 The new rule requires manufacturers to test the purity and composition of their products, but the FDA is finding nearly two thirds of manufacturers fail facilities tests for purity and safety.

 Between 1994 and 2007 the Food and Drug Administration (FDA) has received tens of thousands of adverse event reports concerning the issues with some dietary supplements.